hoodaddeveloper/Quiz/README.md

 # Quiz
-Learning Accessibility by building a Quiz in www.freecodecamp.org
+Learning accessibility by building a Quiz in www.freecodecamp.org